-As part of the employment process, Northwestern College will conduct criminal background checks on applicants hired for all full-time and 3/4x staff, full-time faculty and Class A faculty appointments.
-Certain part-time positions may also warrant background checking when involvement with or interaction among students is significant. (i.e. coaching staff, adjunct faculty)
+As part of the employment process, Northwestern College will conduct criminal background checks on applicants hired for all full-time and part-time staff and faculty appointments.
+Volunteer positions may also warrant background checking when involvement with or interaction among students is significant.